Adaptation Induced Plothole

 - Steel Magnolias.
 In the film version, Jackson and Drummond are watching over Shelby when the plug is pulled.
 However, the dialog is true to the play, and M'Lynn claims that they couldn't handle it and left.
 It's a key plot hole because M'Lynn states that men are supposed to be made of steel, but weren't.

-- The The Lord of the Rings film leaves numerous questions about Aragorn to people who haven't read the books.
+- The Lord of the Rings leaves numerous questions about Aragorn to people who haven't read the books.
 If everyone knows him to be the rightful heir of Isildur and King of Gondor, why isn't he already?
 Why is Aragorn a 'Ranger from the North' if his homeland is Gondor?
+In the book, Aragorn's ancestry is not nearly so well known, and he has to go to considerable lengths to prove he's the rightful heir to the throne.

 - Near the end of the second film, Frodo clearly displays to one of the Ringwraiths at Osgiliath that he has the Ring.
 So in the third film, why is Sauron using all his forces to attack Minas Tirith rather than looking for Frodo?
 In the books, the scene at Osgiliath never happens; Sauron is never totally certain of who exactly has the Ring, but his hunch is Aragorn.
 This also explains why Sauron's forces fight the Armies of Men outside the Black Gate, whereas in the film Sauron seems to be doing out of a need to defend his reputation rather than any material incentive.